-School Administrator by Day (Dr. Dan) / Chef by Night
+School Principal by Day (Dr. Dan) / Chef by Night

 Dr. Dan Murray is a unique culinary personality in the Rochester area… school administrator by day and private chef by night.
 Dan has been a school teacher and administrator for over 20 years while continuing to grow his talents and passions as a chef.
 He has worked in many different aspects of food service since his first job washing dishes at age 14!